How to Create a Website

 Tim needs to tell them where his garage is, what it does, how well it does it, how dedicated his staff are, how much he charges and what his garages USP (Unique Selling Point) is, the reason they should pick his over other garages and call him.

-Who is Tim's target audience?
+Who are Tim's target audience?

 Step 2.
 Get The Basics Done.